Daryl Kavanagh: Sligo Rovers

 After making just 1 league start for Pats in the 2014 season, scoring no league goals, Kavanagh left in search of first team football and joined Sligo Rovers on the League of Ireland Transfer Deadline Day, 31 July 2014.
 Kavanagh made his debut for Sligo against Athlone Town and made one other appearance against Bray Wanderers, in which he sustained a calf injury that would end his season.
 This injury resulted in Kavanagh being released by mutual agreement just over a month after signing for Sligo, after the club agreed to his request in order to facilitate his rehab on the injury closer to his home in Tipperary.

 Personal life

 Addiction

-Kavanagh has admittied being addicted to drugs, alcohol and gambling.
+Kavanagh has admitted being addicted to drugs, alcohol and gambling.
 He sought help for these problems and attended rehab for 28 days in 2010.

 Prison

 Kavanagh spent 6 days in prison on remand for attempted robbery with a fake gun.